 For lovers of countryside there are rolling downs, rugged seascapes and atmospheric moorlands.
 For those who enjoy history there are castles, King Arthur connections, the prehistoric and Roman sites.
 Literature lovers will be thrilled to see the lands of Jane Austen, Agatha Cristie and Daphne Du Maurier.
 Gourmets will die for the cream teas, real Cornish pasties and farmhouse cooking.
 It is doubtful that you will ever forget the narrow country lanes where the hedgerows grow higher than the cars, the villages where it's difficult for bicycles to pass let alone motorized vehicles, the thatched cottage hamlets and small fishing harbours accessible only on foot.

-Thank You Mrs Pankhurst, A Ladies Adventure Celebrating Pioneers of Women’s Rights
+Thank You Mrs Pankhurst, A Ladies Adventure Celebrating the Great Women of Britain tour

 "Walk past St Paul’s Cathedral and you can’t shake the weight of history that hovers in its midst – the Great Fire, Lord Nelson’s funeral, the bombs raining down in the Blitz.
 In Manchester, there’s no surer way of hammering home the city’s industrial past than a quick canal-side stroll.
 But when it comes to women’s fight for equality, the markers of that chapter of history are hidden.
 Every day we unknowingly walk past the places that witnessed the history of equality unfold.
 We don’t give them a second glance but the history is everywhere...In various spots across the two cities...Women risked their livelihoods and reputations for the cause, and it even split the movement, going on hunger strike in jail and being force-fed by their jailers.
 In fact, it’s easy to gloss over the sacrifice they made, which is why their full history deserves to be retraced now.
 Consider this your guide to following in the steps of the women to whom we owe a debt of gratitude.
 After all it’s said you can’t fully understand another person’s experience until you’ve walked a mile in their shoes.
 So, what are you waiting for?" - Stylist Magazine, Suffragette Cities article